cloudflare/workers-docs/content/tutorials/localize-a-website/_index.md

 Our `ElementHandler` will receive every element parsed by the `HTMLRewriter` instance, and thanks to the expressive API, it's really easy to query each incoming element for information.

-In "How it works", we talked about `data-i18n-key`, a custom data attribute that could be used to find a corresponding translated string for the website's user interface.
+In [How it works](#how-it-works), we talked about `data-i18n-key`, a custom data attribute that could be used to find a corresponding translated string for the website's user interface.
 In `ElementHandler`, we can define an `element` function, which will be called as each element is parsed.
 Inside of it, we can query for the custom data attribute using `getAttribute`:

 ```js
 class ElementHandler {